QuanPham247/THM-Hammer/README.md

 8610                    [Status: 200, Size: 2191, Words: 595, Lines: 53]
 ```

+<i> Note: The cookie is different from the one captured with Burp because when the rate limit expired, I was given a new session.</i>

 Once the correct token is submitted, I resetted the password and successfully logged in.

 ![image](https://github.com/user-attachments/assets/d9267f3d-1cf0-4056-a99b-5fbde3944a47)